Stocks veer back upward on hopes for US-China trade talks

 - The future is bright for the video games of yesterday

 U.S.-CHINA RELATIONS: U.S. Treasury Secretary Steven Mnuchin and Chinese Vice Premier Liu He have spoken by phone about “the promotion of the next economic and trade consultations,” a statement by China’s Commerce Ministry said Tuesday.
-It did not elaborate.

 That raised hopes that the two countries can make progress on their trade dispute.
 Investors worry weaker global trade would dent economic growth around the world and corporate profits.
 The tensions have waxed and waned repeatedly this year, which has helped make the stock market particularly volatile recently.